ddelong/ddelong.github.io/_posts/2004-10-18-updated-football-prediction-record.md

 categories:
   - Sports
 ---
-I figure I might as well take my lumps now while I&#8217;m riding high on this past weekends picks.
+I figure I might as well take my lumps now while I'm riding high on this past weekends picks.

 I had the horrible misfortune of have a 6-8 record during week five.
 Sad.
 Week six thus far has been much better.
-So far, it&#8217;s 11-2.
-Houston always surprises me and I&#8217;m glad to see Green Bay on the road to recovery.
+So far, it's 11-2.
+Houston always surprises me and I'm glad to see Green Bay on the road to recovery.

 I now have a **37-18** record for the season.